 Unmanaged memory that has appeared within the last 30 seconds.
 This is not included in the ‘unmanaged’ memory measure above.
 Ideally, this memory should be for the most part a temporary spike caused by tasks’ heap use plus soon-to-be garbage collected objects.

 The time it takes for unmanaged memory to transition away from its “recent” state can be tweaked through the

 ~/.config/dask/distributed.yamlfile.
 If your tasks typically run for longer than 30 seconds, it’s recommended that you increase this setting accordingly.

-distributed.scheduler.Scheduler.rebalance()ignore unmanaged recent memory.
-This behaviour can also be tweaked using the Dask config - see the methods’ documentation.
+distributed.scheduler.Scheduler.rebalance(), and the Active Memory Manager ignore unmanaged recent memory.
+This behaviour can also be tweaked using the Dask config - see the specific components’ documentation.

 managed memory that has been spilled to disk.
 This is not included in the ‘managed’ measure above.
 This measure reports the number of bytes actually spilled to disk, which may differ from the output of